-To participate to the competition, it is not necessary to submit a solver which can deal with all categories of constraints and all problem formats.
-Submitting a solver which is capable of dealing with only one kind of constraint (e.g. binary, extensional constraints) and one kind of CSP (e.g. ordinary CSP) is also allowed.
-The only requirement is to register solvers to the categories they are able to handle.
+To participate to the competition, it is not necessary to submit a solver which can deal with all kinds of constraints and all problems.
+Submitting a solver which is capable of dealing with only one kind of constraint (e.g. binary, extensional constraints) and one kind of CSP(e.g. ordinary CSP) is also allowed.
+The only requirement is that the solver must indicate when it has no support for a given kind of constraint.

-This call for solvers and benchmarks presents the problems and categories that will be considered during the competition.
-In particular, details about the representation of CSP instances, the execution environment, as well as the rules that solvers must follow, are given.
+The remainder of this call for solvers and benchmarks presents (1) the problems and categories that will be considered during the competition, (2) details about the representation of CSP instances, (3) the execution environment, and (4) the rules.